ASHWIN-PRADEEP25/CAD-CAM/SOLIDWORKS/Part 1/readme.md

-Machine Drawing of Mechanical componenet
+Production Drawing of Mechanical component